sohamkorade/chess_engine/blog.md

 ## 18 Dec 2022

 ### 2:40 am
 - planning to make a major change in the codebase: using `enum` instead of `char` for pieces.
-This is to
+This is to elude branching in code?
+- added best move tester
-	- elude branching in code
+- solved a small bug in move generation

-	- improve the performance of the engine.
+### 5 am
+- completed the change to `enum` for pieces
+- maybe the engine is now faster? (because we can now access piece-square tables directly using index without branching)

+## 24 Dec 2022

+### 1:30 am
+- better `uci` handling, using `istringstream` to parse commands
+- better Mate Score output
+- added Mate in 2, 3, and 4 tests (and they pass! but slow)
+- inlined some functions (maybe faster now?)
+- added Search Type: `Infinite`, `Fixed Depth`, `Time per Move`, `Time per Game`, `Ponder` and `Mate`.
+Not all of them are working yet :')

+### 3 am
+- `movelist.reserve(40)`: doing this made move generation ~1.5x faster!
+Now reserving in all vectors.
+- modularized move generation
+- added `get_threats` function

+## 25 Dec 2022

+### 1 am
+- wrote README
+- plans:
+	- find a way to make `movelist` faster
+	- make move generation faster, I think checking for checks is the bottleneck.